A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: A priori estimates for Allen-Cahn equations

 \subsection{The case $\sigma \in (0,\,1)$}

 In this subsection, we show the energy estimates of Allen-Cahn equations \eqref{1.1.1} on the boundary $\partial \Omega$ in the case $\sigma\in(0,\,1)$.
 This estimate plays an important role in considering the singular limit and formulate a Brakke flow especially with Dirichlet boundary conditions.
 Note that we only have the energy estimate in an integration form with respect to time $t>0$ so far.
-Note that we assume ``General assumptions" and ``Uniform upper bound for the solution of Allen-Cahn equations" in Subsection \ref{exisdiri} in this case.
+Note that we assume ``General assumptions" and ``Uniform upper bound on the boundary $\partial\Omega$" in Subsection \ref{exisdiri} in this case.

 \begin{proposition} There exists $C_1=C_1(n,\partial \Omega,\,D)>0$ such that